 Any action in the plan should make progress toward goals.
-The planning team rated each potential
+The planning team rated each potential action on the anticipated impact it would have:

 One of the real limiting factors for implementation is the direct fiscal cost to the City of Lynn and related public agencies like LHAND.
 Lynn recently began to emerge from a state of fiscal crisis, and its capacity to spend money on new programs is currently very constrained.
 Considering this constraint, the planning team rated each action on its direct costs to the City.